ZedCode/how-to-golang-tdd/index.md

 ## The Problem

 In this hypothetical scenario we're going to build a tool which can scan VLANs by shelling out and using `nmap` from within a blessed host.
-In most environments, just running an `nmap` scan against a bunch of hosts to learn things like "did all my VMs become response after deployment?" is hopefully going to set off an IDS.
+In most environments, just running an `nmap` scan against a bunch of hosts to learn things like "did all my VMs become responsive after deployment?" is hopefully going to set off an IDS.
 In this example we have a blessed host which nobody will care about nmap traffic coming from, we need to write well tested code which will give SecOps the confidence to let us deploy this into our environment to help increase our automation's visibility :)

 ## A Word About Test Driven Development